-The accompanying Statement of Federal Land Payments was prepared to present the payments that the State of Arizona made to qualified local governmental subdivisions under 31 United States Code (USC) 6901 et seq.
+The accompanying Statement of Federal Land Payments was prepared to present the payments that the State of Arizona made to qualified local governmental subdivisions under 31 United States Code (U.S.C.)
+6901 et seg.

-In our opinion, the Statement of Federal Land Payments referred to above presents, in all material respects, the payments that the State of Arizona made to qualified local governmental subdivisions under 31 USC 6901 et seq for the period October 1, 2013 through September 30, 2014, in accordance with the regulatory requirements and on the basis of accounting described in Note 1.
+In our opinion, the Statement of Federal Land Payments referred to above presents, in all material respects, the payments that the State of Arizona made to qualified local governmental subdivisions under 31 U.S.C.
+6901 et seq. for the period October 1, 2014 through September 30, 2015, based on the criteria described in Note 1.